willhowes/CV/README.md

 I love learning which is one of many reasons why I was so attracted to a career as a developer.
 At Makers I have developed my ability to self-learn quickly and effectively.

 In week 5 of the course at Makers, having had only a very basic grasp of Javascript previously, I was able to become competent in testing in Javascript in just a few days with little guidance from the coaches.
-In the same week, I learned how test drive in Python in a matter of hours.
+In the same week, I learned how to test drive in Python in a matter of hours.
 This shows I can learn quickly and effectively by myself.

 ##### I help my teams succeed